GM signs on as Manchester United's auto sponsor

-DETROIT The world's largest automaker has jilted America's Super Bowl for the global variety of football.
+DETROIT The world's largest automaker is jilting America's Super Bowl for the global variety of football.

 General Motors Co has signed on as the automotive sponsor of the world's most popular soccer club, Manchester United, in an attempt to cement Chevrolet as a global brand.

-"If our aspirations are to build global icon status for Chevrolet ... soccer far and away is the world's biggest sport," Paul Edwards, GM executive director of global marketing strategy, said in an interview.
+"If our aspirations are to build global icon status for Chevrolet ... soccer far and away is the world's biggest sport," GM executive director of global marketing strategy Paul Edwards said in an interview.
 "Manchester United stands head and shoulders above the other teams in terms of scale, brand value and their legacy in the sport."

 The announcement comes about two weeks after GM said it would drop ads both on Facebook, due to low consumer impact, and during next year's Super Bowl broadcast, as the projected price tag -- $4 million per 30-second spot -- was too high.